sheldonrampton/nyss_tools/README.md

 Miscellaneous code for use in connection with the New York State Senate website.

 * code_pusher.php: a script for committing and merging code to different branches of an SVN repository.
+* field_counter.php: counts the number of unique fields in each column in a tab text file.
+(Used for doing analysis of Filemaker Pro database based on web traffic logs.)
 * get_services: a library with sample code for retrieving information from NYSenate.gov via the website's Services module API
 * services_sample_code: sample code for retrieving information from NYSenate.gov
 * tests: some early tests of the NYSenate API